olgadet/bookdown-mlbiostatistics/docs/301-linear-models.md

 a) write down the model in vector-matrix notation
 b) load data to from "potatoes.csv" and use least squares estimates for obtain estimates of model coefficients
-c) perform a hypothesis test to test $H_0:\gamma=0$; and comment whether we there is a significant quadratic term
+c) perform a hypothesis test to test $H_0:\gamma=0$; and comment whether there is a significant quadratic relationship
 d) use `lm()` function to verify your calculations
 e) predict glucose concentration at storage time 4 and 16 weeks.
-Plot the data, fitted model and predicted values
+Plot the data, the fitted model and the predicted values

 \EndKnitrBlock{exercise}